bluesky-social/kvdb/README.md

 # KVDB

+**NOTE:** This repository is under heavy development and is not suitable for general production use yet.
+Do not use!

 An implementation of a subset of the redis command set backed persistently by FoundationDB.

 Note that the name KVDB is temporary.